hashicorp/vault-guides/operations/aws-kms-unseal-ha/terraform/README.md

 ui=true
 ```

-Login to a different node and check the status of Vault
+Login to a different node and check the status of Vault (One of them should now be active)

 ```
 $ vault status